 The school premises is private property and therefore any individual may be barred from entering the premises.
 If an individual's behaviour is cause for concern, the Headteacher or Chair of Governors will ask the individual to leave the premises.
 The Headteacher will notify the parties involved in writing, explaining that their implied licence for access to the premises has been temporarily revoked and why, subject to any representations that the individual may wish to make.
 The individual involved will be given the opportunity to formally express their views regarding the decision to bar them.
 This decision to bar will be reviewed by the Chair of Governors or a committee of the governing board, taking into account any discussions following the incident.
-If the decision is made to continue the bar, the individual will be contacted in writing, informing them of how long the bar will be in place, and when the decision will be reviewed.
+If the decision is made to continue the bar, the individual will be reviewed.
 Anyone wishing to make a complaint regarding a barring order can do so in writing, including email, to the headteacher or chair of governors.
 Once the school's complaints procedure is completed, the only remaining avenue of appeal is through the Courts.